ppoolad/multicycle_assembler/README.md

 Credit: R.Willenberg and F.Martin del Campo for the initial version of this assembler.

-Change P.Poolad updated with new instruction codes for nop/stop and vector instrucitons, debuged db instruction
 1. You can compile and use the assembler for the multicycle processor using G++:
 	`> make`
 2. You can now assemble files by calling